electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 (MAS).
 This guide provides information on: how to submit your app and the limitations of the MAS build.

+__Note:__ From v0.36.0 there was a bug preventing GPU process to start after the app being sandboxed, so it is recommended to use v0.35.x before this bug gets fixed.
+You can find more about this in [issue #3871][issue-3871].

 __Note:__ Submitting an app to Mac App Store requires enrolling [Apple Developer Program][developer-program], which costs money.